The crystal clear waters surrounding Providencia Island, Colombia, are as gorgeous as any on our beautiful blue planet.

 Crab Caye (snorkel)

 On my second day, the highlight of my stay on Providencia Island was a three-hour snorkeling tour of Crab Caye and the surrounding reef.

 Both are a part of the Old Providence McBean Lagoon National Natural Park and are easily accessible from the dock at Deep Blue Hotel.

 You don't need to be a hotel guest to arrange a boat trip.
 Also worth noting, my three-hour tour was not in the speed boat pictured above; it was a decidedly less sexy boat.

 I split the $110 cost with a couple, bringing the cost down to $37 per person.
 There's a $6 park fee when you visit Crab Caye.

 The short ride out to Crab Caye was spectacular.
 The sparkling water was picture-perfect, and the coral was so tall that it broke the surface in places.

 Our boat driver was skilled at navigating these turquoise waters so as not to damage the coral reefs.

 Crab Caye is tiny, and there's a bar on the dock, which is hard to resist while hanging out there.

-The first thing I did was walk up the stairs to reach the top of this tiny tropical island.
+I first walked up the stairs to reach the top of this tiny tropical island.

 The views toward the island of Providencia reminded me of idyllic places in Thailand like Koh Tao.

-And unlike the popular snorkeling spots on San Andres, which can be overwhelmed by Colombian vacationers, I felt like I had the perfect place to relax.
+And unlike the popular snorkeling spots in San Andres, which can be overwhelmed by Colombian vacationers, I felt like I had the perfect place to relax.

 Santa Catalina Island

 My first day on Providencia, which began the morning I arrived by air, involved a golf cart rental and a self-driving tour of the island.

-I drove counter-clockwise, starting at Deep Blue Hotel on the northeast coast to Santa Catalina Island off the northwest.
+I drove counter-clockwise from Deep Blue Hotel on the northeast coast to Santa Catalina Island off the northwest.

 A colorful, 100-meter floating footbridge known as Lover's Lane (Puente de Los Enamorados) connects Providencia to Santa Catalina.

-Couples who cross the bridge together are destined for eternal love, the legend says.
+The legend says that couples who cross the bridge together are destined for eternal love.

 Once I'd walked across the bridge, I turned left (west) and followed the contours of Santa Catalina until I reached Fort Warwick in the southwest corner.